joao-pedrozo/condominiums/README.md

   <img width="600" height="338" src="https://github.com/user-attachments/assets/5cc370c5-debb-4853-bc5b-4f96b18cc079" alt="Condominium Dashboard Logo" />
 </p>

+You can click [here](https://condominiums.vercel.app/) to check the live version!

 ## 🛠️ Tech Stack

 This project exemplifies a sophisticated condominium management dashboard, built with a focus on scalability, efficiency, and maintainability.
 The technologies and practices employed ensure clean code and a robust architecture.